-One of our documents "What We want for Our Graduates" was drafted at least a decade or more ago.
+One of our documents ("What We Want for Our Graduates") was drafted more than two decades ago.
 Is that document still our aspirational vision?
 If so, is it important for the language in that document to be updated to include "diversity?"

 Because campus climate affects learning, we need more data on student perceptions.
 The Faculty Council and Academic Senate focus groups give us a glimpse into student concerns, but there are still gaps in our understanding in relation to the Diversity ILO.
-Without identifying these learning gaps, it is difficult to bridge 11 Ibid.
+Without identifying these learning gaps, it is difficult to bridge them effectively.

-12 The Arthur Vining Davis Foundations: Private Higher Education. avdf.org/programs-overview/private-higher-education/ them effectively.
 Therefore, we recommend administering the HERI Diverse Student Learning Environments survey, which captures student perceptions regarding the institutional and campus climate and student learning outcomes.
 These results, compared to other institutions, would be particularly helpful to see ourselves within the national landscape.